Must Try Food in Paris

 4. A Plate of Oysters

-Despite being far from the sea, oysters (huîtres) is a popular food to eat in Paris.
+Despite being far from the sea, oysters (huîtres) are a popular food in Paris.
 Parisians love to eat oysters, especially if they are washed down with a glass of good white wine!

-You can find the best oysters in Paris in Huîtrerie Régis, in Paris 6, and they’re available for take-out or to eat on the spot in their little dining room.
-But there are so many places where you can eat good oysters that we could write a full article on oysters!
+You can find the best oysters in Paris in Huîtrerie Régis (3 Rue de Montfaucon, Paris 6), and they’re available for take-out or to eat on the spot in their little dining room.
+For something more casual, I love the neverending apéritifs of the Baron Rouge (1 Théophile Roussel, Paris 12), but they only serve oysters on Saturdays and Sundays.

 5. Soupe à l’Oignon (Onion Soup)

-The French onion soup is another famous food in Paris.
+The French onion soup is the best food to eat in Paris in wintertime.
 This traditional food in Paris, simple but hearty, used to be served by eateries in the old market halls to reinvigorate the handlers and night revelers.

 The onion soup consists of a rich flavored soup of broth (made of stock meat) and caramelized onions, topped with a layer of melted grated cheese mixed with crunchy croutons.
-Usually is served with some slices or half Parisian baguette.
+Usually, it is served with some slices of bread or half a Parisian baguette.

-Onion soup can be found in all good brasseries and it is perfect for the winter months to feel warm and full.
+Onion soup can be found in all good brasseries, and it is perfect when it is cold to feel warm and full.

 6. Escargots (Snails)

-Escargots (snails) are another interesting food to eat in Paris.
-Some people may be surprised that we French eat snails but actually, human beings have been eating snails since prehistoric times.
+Escargots (snails) are one of the most interesting foods to try in Paris.
+Some people may be surprised that we French eat snails but actually, human beings have been eating snails since prehistoric times!

 Another common idea outside France is that escargots are a fancy meal only found in expensive restaurants.
-In Paris, however, you can find escargots also in many simple restaurants or typical bistros.
+In Paris, however, you can find escargots also in many simple restaurants or Parisian bistros.

 So how do snails taste?
-Escargots are fluffy and they tend to taste like whatever they are cooked in, which is usually butter, garlic, and parsley.
-Doesn’t sound much sophisticated, right?
+Escargots are fluffy, and they tend to taste like whatever they are cooked in, which is usually butter, garlic, and parsley.
+It doesn’t sound very sophisticated, right?

-The best place to taste this Paris famous food is L’Escargot, at 38 rue Montorgueil (Paris 2).
+The best place to taste this Paris famous food is L’Escargot (38 Rue Montorgueil, Paris 2).
 This restaurant with a huge golden snail on its roof was founded in 1832 and has been serving snails since then in an elegant atmosphere.

 7. Moules-Frites

-Moules-frites is another of the must-eats in Paris.
-Moules-frites is a typical food in Belgium but we Parisians do not have any problem in adopting things when they are so good!
+Moules-frites is another popular food in Paris.
+Moules-frites is a typical food in Belgium, but we Parisians do not have any problem adopting things when they are so good!

-Moules-frites consists of cooked mussels (usually a kilogram per person) and French fries served in separate places.
+Moules-frites consist of cooked mussels (usually a kilogram per person) and French fries served in separate places.
 You can eat French fries with your fingers.
-For mussels, we usually eat the first one like we can (i.e. with a fork), and then we use the empty shell as a wrench to eat the rest of the mussels.
+For mussels, we usually eat the first one as we can (i.e., with a fork), and then we use the empty shell as a wrench to eat the rest of the mussels.

 You can eat moules-frites in many restaurants in Paris.
 There is a Belgian chain called Léon specializing in moules-frites, with restaurants everywhere in the city.
-We like to go to La Petite Hostellerie, at rue de la Harpe in Paris 5.
-They propose a set menu moules-frites + a glass of beer (or wine) for 10 euros.
+I like to go to La Petite Hostellerie (Rue de la Harpe, Paris 5), where they offer a set menu of moules-frites + a glass of beer (or wine) for 10 euros.

 8. Steak-Frites

-No surprises about this must-eat in Paris: when you order steak-frites you will get a rib steak and French fries.
-The waiter just needs to know “la cuisson“, how cooked you like your meat: very rare, rare, medium-rare, and well-cooked.
+There are no surprises about this must-eat in Paris: when you order steak-frites, you will get a rib steak and French fries.
+The waiter just needs to know “la cuisson” – how cooked you like your meat: very rare, rare, medium-rare, and well-cooked.
 Sometimes you can also choose the sauce, be it Béarnaise or peppercorn.

-This traditional food in Paris dates back to the 19th century when there was a slaughterhouse at La Villette (Paris 19).
+This traditional Paris food dates back to the 19th century when there was a slaughterhouse at La Villette (Paris 19).
 The butchers there were fond of eating rib steak with butter and herbs, traditionally served with Pont Neuf potatoes – the ancestors of French fries.

 GOOD TO KNOW: you will notice that the French tend to eat meat cooked very rare or rare.
 This is because the less we cook the meat, the more we can feel the meat’s taste.